Education Learning Outcomes

 Learning Outcomes for Bachelor of Music in Music Education

-- The teacher candidate will develop skills to be a competent conductor, able to create accurate and musically expressive performances with various types of performing groups and in the general classroom situation.
+- The teacher candidate will develop skills to be a competent conductor and create accurate and musically expressive performances with various types of performing groups and in the general classroom situation.

-- The teacher candidate will develop skills to be able to arrange and adapt music from a variety of sources to meet the needs and ability levels of individuals, school-performing groups, and in classroom situations.
+- The teacher candidate will develop skills to arrange and adapt music from a variety of sources to meet the needs and ability levels of individuals, school-performing groups and classroom situations.